 When to Use Collaborative Design?

-Here are some use cases where collaborative design can be usefully applied.
+Here are some of the use cases where collaborative design can be usefully applied:

 - Defining the vision of a product or service

-- Generating and discussing ideas in an effective yet fun way
+- Generating and discussing ideas in a practical yet fun way

 - Solving a specific design problem